knative/specs/specs/eventing/overview.md

 **Event Sources** are resources which generate events and may be configured to deliver the events to a **Destination** designated by a `sink` object in the resource's `spec`.
-The Knative Eventing spec does not define any specific event sources, but does define common interfaces for discovering and managing event sources.
+The current Knative Eventing spec does not define any specific event sources; it only specifies the `spec.sink` partial schema at this time.

 ## Eventing